-The teacher therefore created special opportunities for Lizzie to talk about and describe what was going on for her at the different stages of the game.
-In fact, she seemed to be feeling a strong mixture of excitement and determination, when she ran off.
-The PE teacher suggested that the captain get everyone to hold hands and shake their gripped hands in an 'excited-determined' way, saying (or indeed shouting) something like "We can do it!" for a few moments whenever they came together.
+The teacher creates special opportunities for Kamal to talk about and describe what is going on for him at different points during a game.
+In fact, he seems to be feeling a strong mixture of excitement and determination, when he runs off.
+The PE teacher suggests that the captain get everyone to hold hands and shake their gripped hands in an 'excited-determined' way, saying (or indeed shouting) something like "We can do it!" for a few moments whenever they come together.

-The team as a whole seemed to gain from this but Lizzie especially became less given to running off, and subsequently made more use of hand gestures generally.
+The team as a whole seems to gain from this but Kamal especially becomes less given to running off, and subsequently makes more use of hand gestures generally.